NASA-IMPACT/veda-data-pipelines/OPERATING.md

 #### 2. Cogify

-Converts the input files to COGs, runs parallely.
+Converts the input files to COGs, runs in parallel.

 #### 3. Publication

-Publishes the item to the STAC.
+Publishes the item to the STAC database.